samunicode/SalesforceIN-Clone/README.md

 # Salesforce IN Clone

-This project is a fully responsive clone of the Salesforce's website.
+This self-guided project is a fully responsive clone of the Salesforce's website.
 The purpose of this project was to enhance my skills in using Tailwind CSS, HTML, and CSS to create a website that is both visually appealing and responsive across different devices.

 Tailwind CSS is a utility-first CSS framework that allows for rapid development by providing a set of pre-defined classes that can be easily applied to elements.
 It eliminates the need for writing custom CSS by offering a wide range of responsive utilities, such as spacing, colors, typography, and layout components.
 By utilizing Tailwind CSS in this project, I aimed to understand and leverage the power of this framework to create an accurate clone of the Hostinger's website.